Serving

 3. Cut CHICKEN into 1/2 in cubes removing any fat you can.

-4. Slice GINGER thin, then into narrow matchsticks, Make two deep cuts into each RED DATE so the sweetness can get out.
+4. Slice GINGER thin, then into narrow matchsticks.
+Make two deep cuts into each RED DATE so the sweetness can get out.
+Mix.

 5. Prepare GARNISH, as many listed items as you wish to use.
-Slice Scalions very thin on a diagonal, separate Cilantro leaves.
+Slice Scallions very thin on a diagonal.
+Separate Cilantro leaves.
 Set out Sesame Oil (if used) so you can dispense just a couple drops into each bowl.

 NOTES:

-1. Chicken: Chicken meat should be without skin and with as much fat removed as possible.
-Thigh meat is best for flavor.
+Chicken meat should be without skin and with as much fat removed as possible.
+Thigh meat is best for flavor and texture.

-2. Red Dates Not at all related to Middle Eastern dates, these are actually dried jujubes.
+Not at all related to Middle Eastern dates, these are actually dried jujubes.
 Find them in Asian markets among the other dried items.
+For details see our JuJubes page.

-3. Dried Scallops are a common flavoring ingredient in China and Southeast Asia.
+are a common flavoring ingredient in China and Southeast Asia.
 They are small, about 0.4 inches in diameter and 0.5 inches long.
 Find them in the refrigerated section of well stocked Asian markets.
-If you don't have them, dried squid is a good substitute, or use a few bits of salt cod or similar dried fish - or smoked bacon (lean only) or a few dice of cooked ham and not invite any Muslims.
+If you don't have them, dried squid is a good substitute, or use a few bits of salt cod or similar dried fish.
+You could use smoked bacon (lean only) or a few dice of cooked ham, if no Jews or Muslims are on your invite list.